 To read the texts click on the texts: Heb 5:1-10; Mk 2:18-22

-The text of today is a controversy story, and concerns one of the three important traditions of the Jews: fasting, the other two being alms giving and prayer.
+The text of today is a controversy story, and concerns one of the three important pious practices of the time of Jesus: fasting, the other two being alms giving and prayer.

 If we can talk of a rule or regulation that Jesus gave his disciples, it would only be the rule of love.
 All the actions of Jesus’ disciples must be motivated by love.
 This means that one may or may not fast, but that one will always and every time only love.